ardatan/graphql-mesh/website/docs/transforms/replace-field.md

 Performing value hoisting or replacing the full field config is powerful, but it might not always fully satisfy custom needs.
 For instance, if you applied transforms to the bare schema (such as field renaming) the built-in value hoisting functionality won't work, because you'd need to hoist the child property provided by the original schema, and not the renamed version.

-The transform allows you to assign composers to each replace rule, which lets you define your custom logic on top of resolve functions.
+The transform allows you to assign composers to each replace rule, which lets you define your custom logic on top of fields' resolve functions.

 A composer is a function that wraps the resolve function, giving you access to this before it is executed.
 You can then intercept its output value so that finally you can also define a custom return value.